Authored by Dexter Shin

 The website says that your transactions are carried out using the Instagram API system with your username and password.
 It is secure because they use the user’s credentials via Instagram’s official server, not their remote server.

 Contrary to many people’s expectations, we received abnormal login attempts from Turkey a few minutes after using the app.
-The device logged into the account was not an Instagram server but a personal device model of Huawei as LON-L29
+The device logged into the account was not an Instagram server but a personal device model of Huawei as LON-L29.

 As shown above, they don’t use an Instagram API.
 In addition, as you request followers, the number of the following also increases.
 In other words, the credentials you provided are used to increase the number of followers of other requesters.
 Everyone who uses this app has a relationship with each other.
-Moreover, they will store and use your credentials in their database without your acknowledgment.
+Moreover, they will store and use your credentials in their database without your acknowledgement.

 How many users are affected?